DavidVillalobos/tiny-editor/README.md

 ---

-#### There are two ways to install TinyEditor, with first realease or the latest version in development.
+#### There are two ways to install TinyEditor, with first release or the latest version in development.

 ---

-## Installation first realease ✔️
+## Installation first release ✔️

 Download the **First release Tiny Editor** version [here](https://github.com/DavidVillalobos/Tiny_Editor/releases)

-## Usage pre-realease
+## Usage first release

 Start TinyEditor.exe from project folder
 Choose a language between C++, Java and Python.